joshgetter/hassio-addons/kasa-camera/README.md

 * `cameraname` - **Required**.
 The name of the camera.
 This will impact the URL of the output streams.

+* `videofilter` - Optional.
+You can provide a video filter to ffmpeg.
+This can be useful if you want to rotate the video for example.
+Provide any string that can be used as an argument to the `vf` parameter in ffmpeg.
+In the configuration example below the supplied argument is `transform=clock`.
+This would rotate the video clockwise 90 degrees.
+Additional FFmpeg filter [documentation](https://trac.ffmpeg.org/wiki/FilteringGuide).

 `retrylimit` - Default: 5.
 The maximum number of consecutive attempts to restart a failed stream.
 A single success will reset this counter.
 A value of `-1` will disable any limit on retry attempts.

 `retrysleep` - Default: 30.
 The amount of time (in seconds) to wait before attempting the next retry.
 A value of 0 will result in no waiting between retries.
 Waiting between retries can be useful, since it allows some time for the camera to recover from errors (usually I/O errors) before a new request comes in.